When To Have Cataract Eye Surgery and What Happens if You Wait?

 What Happens if You Don’t Have Cataract Surgery?

 Untreated cataracts progress gradually, leading to partial or complete blindness.
 They start with impaired night vision, glare, and halos around lights, and difficulty in color perception.
-However, with advancing stages, candidates experience difficulty carrying out routine tasks and are prone to accidents or falls.
+However, as the condition progresses, candidates experience difficulty performing routine tasks and are prone to accidents or falls.
 This is dangerous, especially in elderly people, and may lead to severe injury-related issues.
+Ophthalmologists at the American Academy of Ophthalmology state that advanced cataracts become hard, raising the risk of surgical complications.[2]
+For some candidates, cataracts may block fluid drainage, increasing intraocular pressure and causing phacomorphic glaucoma.

 Where To Get Cataract Surgery?

 Cataract eye surgery can be performed by a qualified, skilled, and certified ophthalmologist at local eye hospitals or specialized vision centers.
-You can look for reputable hospitals with renowned ophthalmologists and well-equipped surgical facilities.
-Suppose you are looking to get it done through insurance; it's better to check the approved list of eye surgery providers covered by your insurance.
+Look for reputable hospitals with renowned ophthalmologists and well-equipped surgical facilities.
+Suppose you expect to have it covered by insurance; it's better to check the list of eye surgery providers approved by your insurer.
 Most insurances require patients to choose an in-network provider.
-At Envoy Health, we recommend that you check out the clinic's reputation, patient satisfaction rate, surgeon's qualifications, years of experience, and the technology they use for surgery.
+At Envoy Health, we recommend checking the clinic's reputation, patient satisfaction rate, surgeon's qualifications, years of experience, and the technology they use for surgery to ensure better outcomes.

 Planning for Cataract Surgery